-where FuncExpr is an expression of a function type or of type Any, TypeArgs is a type argument list (section 3.4.2), and Args is an argument list.
+where func is an expression of a function type or of type Any.
+The function expression is followed by an optional type argument list (section 3.45.2) and an argument list.

-If FuncExpr is of type Any, or of an object type that has no call or construct signatures but is a subtype of the Function interface, the call is an untyped function call.
-In an untyped function call no TypeArgs are permitted, Args can be any argument list, no contextual types are provided for the argument expressions, and the result is always of type Any.
+If func is of type Any, or of an object type that has no call or construct signatures but is a subtype of the Function interface, the call is an untyped function call.
+In an untyped function call no type arguments are permitted, argument expressions can be of any type and number, no contextual types are provided for the argument expressions, and the result is always of type Any.

-If FuncExpr's apparent type (section 3.8.1) is a function type, the call is a typed function call.
+If func'sfunc has apparent typecall signatures (section 3.810.1) is a function type,) the call is a typed function call.
 TypeScript employs overload resolution in typed function calls in order to support functions with multiple call signatures.
 Furthermore, TypeScript may perform type argument inference to automatically determine type arguments in generic function calls.